Yulicso/Ajedrez/README.md

 # !
 CHESS !
-I'm just trying to code "Chess" in my way, no tutorials, no external references, just coding it as how i understand. :D
+I'm just trying to code "Chess" in my way, no tutorials, no external references, just coding it as how i understand. :D not sure how to do the checkmate thing, so you lose only wwhen your king dies, simple.

 # How to play:
 *-to get started run CHESS_MAIN.py,*